-An extension of ARMA, autoregressive integrated moving average models (ARIMA) includes differencing of raw observations (integration) to make the time series stationary, which is a common requirement for AR and MA models.
-Lee et al. [20] applied an ARIMA model to predict future network throughput, crucial for improving network protocols.
-Garg et al. [21] used the ARIMA model to analyze long-term noise monitoring data in traffic noise pollution studies.
-Valipour et al. [22] estimated the ability of ARIMA models in forecasting the monthly inflow of Dez dam reservoir.
-Sameh & Elshabrawy [23] investigated the application of ARIMA and SARIMAX models in the context of climate change time series forecasting.
-Pitfield [24] compared the efficiency of ARIMA and regression models in simulating air-transport passengers by route.
+Loneck & Zurbenko [25] discussed the Kolmogorov-Zurbenko periodogram with DiRienzo-Zurbenko smoothing for spectral analysis of time series data, comparing its performance to traditional ARIMA algorithms.
+Lee et al. [26] applied an ARIMA model to predict future network throughput, crucial for improving network protocols.
+Garg et al. [27] used the ARIMA model to analyze long-term noise monitoring data in traffic noise pollution studies.
+Valipour et al. [28] estimated the ability of ARIMA models in forecasting the monthly inflow of Dez dam reservoir.
+Sameh & Elshabrawy [29] investigated the application of ARIMA and SARIMAX models in the context of climate change time series forecasting.
+Pitfield [30] compared the efficiency of ARIMA and regression models in simulating air-transport passengers by route.

-The Box-Jenkins methodology [1],[35] is a systematic method for applying an autoregressive integrated moving average (ARIMA) model.
-Haviluddin & Alfred [36] presented an approach for network traffic characterization using the ARIMA technique, demonstrating its application in modeling internet network traffic.
-Jafarian-Namin et al. [37] focused on modeling and forecasting the yearly inflation rate of Iran using ARIMA, employing the Box-Jenkins methodology to confirm the effectiveness of different ARIMA models.
-Duarte et al. [38] compared Box and Jenkins methodologies with Artificial Neural Networks in time series forecasting, highlighting the performance of ARIMA and Transfer Function Models versus Neural Network Models.
-Jamii et al. [39] aimed to predict carbon dioxide emissions in Morocco using the Box-Jenkins ARIMA approach, demonstrating the application of this methodology in environmental modeling.
+The Box-Jenkins methodology [1],[31] is a systematic method for applying an ARIMA model.
+Haviluddin & Alfred [32] presented an approach for network traffic characterization using the ARIMA technique, demonstrating its application in modeling internet network traffic.
+Jafarian-Namin et al. [33] focused on modeling and forecasting the yearly inflation rate of Iran using ARIMA, employing the Box-Jenkins methodology to confirm the effectiveness of different ARIMA models.
+Duarte et al. [34] compared Box and Jenkins methodologies with artificial neural networks (ANNs) in time series forecasting, comparing the performance of ARIMA and Transfer Function Models (TFMs) to ANNs.
+Jamii et al. [35] aimed to predict carbon dioxide emissions in Morocco using the Box-Jenkins ARIMA approach, demonstrating the application of this methodology to environmental modeling.

 Seasonal decomposition techniques decompose a time series into seasonal, trend, and residual components, typically using moving averages.
-Dozie & Ibebuogu [25] discussed the decomposition with the mixed model using the Buys-Ballot method, emphasizing the estimation of trend parameters, seasonal indices, and residual components.
-Hebbel & Heiler [26] presented a method for decomposing a time series into trend-cyclical and seasonal components, using a smoothness criterion and goodness of fit criterion.
-He et al. [27] developed a seasonal-trend decomposition-based dendritic neuron model (STLDNM) for financial time series prediction, highlighting the effectiveness of seasonal-trend decomposition in complex data series.
-Sulandari et al. [28] combined deterministic function and neural network models to forecast time series with trend and seasonal patterns, utilizing singular spectrum analysis (SSA) for decomposition.
-Lacroix [29] explored short-term analysis and business cycle estimation using seasonal decomposition, focusing on the consistency of methodologies in seasonal adjustment and trend-cycle estimation.
-Zhang & Li [30] proposed a novel decomposition and combination technique for forecasting electricity consumption, using STL decomposition to separate trend, season, and residual components of time series.
+Dozie & Ibebuogu [36] discussed the decomposition of a mixed model using the Buys-Ballot method, emphasizing the estimation of trend parameters, seasonal indices, and residual components.
+Hebbel & Heiler [37] presented a method for decomposing a time series into trend-cyclical and seasonal components, using a smoothness criterion and goodness of fit criterion.
+He et al. [38] developed a seasonal-trend decomposition-based dendritic neuron model (STLDNM) for financial time series prediction, highlighting the effectiveness of seasonal-trend decomposition in complex data series.
+Sulandari et al. [39] combined deterministic function and neural network models to forecast time series with trend and seasonal patterns, utilizing singular spectrum analysis (SSA) for decomposition.
+Lacroix [40] explored short-term analysis and business cycle estimation using seasonal decomposition, focusing on the consistency of methodologies in seasonal adjustment and trend-cycle estimation.
+Zhang & Li [41] proposed a novel decomposition and combination technique for forecasting electricity consumption, using STL decomposition to separate trend, season, and residual components of time series.